Postgraduate Diploma Secondary Education (QTS) - Physical Education

 Postgraduate, Taught

-The Postgraduate Diploma in Education (Physical Education) leads to Qualified Teacher Status (QTS) and offers 120 credits towards our MA Teaching Studies.
+The Postgraduate Certificate in Education (Physical Education) leads to Qualified Teacher Status (QTS).
 Our specialist programme, which offers high quality training and support, will prepare you to teach in the 11-18 age range and is run in partnership with schools.

 In the first term, learning aims to prepare you directly for the teaching situations that you may face on school placements.
 You will be equipped with the pedagogical and content knowledge and skills to inspire and nurture young people’s positive relationship with active lifestyle.
 Developing your sound theoretical understanding on which your practice is based will subsequently develop your professional understanding and aptitudes as a physical education teacher, boosting your effectiveness as a practitioner.